martin-dold/smartMug/README.md

 The project **"Wireless Liquid Level Sensing for Restaurant Applications"** [4] is more of interest for the SmartMug project as it targets a similar application: "Since restaurants often make much of their profits on drinks, it is critical for servers to offer refills in a timely fashion.
 We propose wireless liquid level sensing glassware to aid in this task."
-[4] Though the motiviation for the project is a more economical aspect, the paper describes the technologies and especially the liquid level sensing in detail.
+[4] Though the motivation for the project is a more economical aspect, the paper describes the technologies and especially the liquid level sensing in detail.
 This project solved the liquid level sensing by capacitive sensing.
 In fact, the paper aims to the same application as the SmartMug.